 How to tell if your eyeshadow has expired?

-It is hard to tell when eyeshadow has truly expired, especially powdered eyeshadow, but, be sure to look out for any product that has a bad smell or mold growth.
+It can be hard to tell when eyeshadow has truly expired (especially powdered eyeshadow) but be sure to also keep a particular eye out for any product that has a bad smell or mold growth.

-Additionally, if eyeshadow is exposed to harsh conditions, such as environments with a lot of moisture or very high heat, keep an eye out for signs that it has gone bad and if it has, introduce it to the bin.
+Additionally, if eyeshadow is often exposed to harsh conditions, such as environments with a lot of moisture or very high heat, keep an eye out for signs that it has gone bad and if it has, chuck it.

 What happens if you use expired eyeshadow?

-The eye area is especially delicate and expired products can cause major problems.
+This is because the eye area is especially delicate, and expired products can potentially cause major problems, particularly for more sensitive skin.
 Using expired or bad eyeshadow can lead to a host of problems, including pink eye, acne, rashes, or allergic reactions.
 When it comes to your eyes, it is better to be safe than sorry.

 Even though eyeshadow is one of the most durable and long-lasting make-up products, special care should still be taken to make sure that you aren't using anything that could cause your eyes harm.